23W-GBAC/OnlyAhmeds/README.md

 # OnlyAhmeds

 # Hello!
-My name is Ahmmed.
+My name is Ahmed.
+I am new here hehe, so just figuring out the stuff!